-Vision care (continued)

-Limitations/Restrictions:

-- Eye wear (eyeglasses or contact lenses) \$300 plan coverage limit every year for the total retail cost combined up to the benefit maximum. - No limit on eyeglass lenses deemed medically necessary by your provider for post-cataract surgery. - Services must be rendered by a participating provider in the Plan's vision vendor network.

-Welcome to Medicare preventive visit

-The plan covers the one-time Welcome to Medicare preventive visit.
+Services that are covered for you What you must pay when you get these services Vision care (continued) Limitations/Restrictions: Eye wear (eyeglasses or contact lenses) - \$200 plan coverage limit every year for the total retail cost combined up to the benefit maximum.
+No limit on eyeglass lenses deemed medically necessary by your provider for post-cataract surgery.
+Services must be rendered by a participating provider in the Plan's vision vendor network.
+Prior authorization rules may apply.
+Welcome to Medicare preventive visit The plan covers the one-time Welcome to Medicare preventive visit.
 The visit includes a review of your health, as well as education and counseling about the preventive services you need (including certain screenings and shots (or vaccines)), and referrals for other care if needed.
+There is no coinsurance, copayment, or deductible for the Welcome to Medicare preventive visit.
 Important: We cover the Welcome to Medicare preventive visit only within the first 12 months you have Medicare Part B. When you make your appointment, let your doctor's office know you would like to schedule your Welcome to Medicare preventive visit.

-There is no coinsurance, copayment, or deductible for the Welcome to Medicare preventive visit.